puppetlabs/release-engineering-repo-standards/README.md

 ### Dependabot auto-merge

 The [Dependabot auto-merge](.github/workflows/ensure_label.yml) workflow contains jobs used to gather the [metadata](https://github.com/dependabot/fetch-metadata/tree/main) of a pull request opened by Dependabot, then based on a condition, the pull request is approved and auto-merge enabled, meaning that as soon as all required status checks pass, then the pull request will automatically be merged.
+The workflow will also label "patch" dependency bumps with the "bug" label, and "minor" dependency bumps with the "enhancement" label.

 Pre-requisites: